semanticarts/gist/docs/Contributing.md

 - The final release notes will be divided into three sections, for major, minor, and patch changes, as relevant.
 - Each release note should follow these formatting conventions:
+  - Headings use the simple `ATX` convention: i.e., leading hashes only and no underlining.
+  - Bullet points are symbolized with dash rather than asterisk.
   - Descriptions begin with a past tense verb or a noun; e.g., "Updated..." or "Updates to...".
   - Ontology and other code terms are enclosed in backticks and use the `gist:` prefix; e.g., `gist:Weight`.
   - Each note includes a link to the issue(s) - but not PRs - addressed.
 Multiple issues should be listed in ascending numeric order.
   - Each note ends in a period.
-  - Bullet points are symbolized with dash rather than asterisk.
   - Refer to the most recent release notes for examples.
   - Release note example: